gkm2164/lengine-docs/pages/funcs/tailrec.md

 ```

-Above logic requires a stack growth until it can calculate the desired result.
-From 1 till 8, the stack is grown.
-Fortunately, from 1 ~ 4, the stack became 0.
+Above logic requires a stack to be grown until it can calculate the desired result or, badly, overflow the stacks, especially looking at the byte codes, from the line number 1 till 8.
+Fortunately, from 1 ~ 4, the stack is still not grown but, remains as it was.
 But, from 5 ~ 9, even 6 ~ 8 reduces stack into 1, still, line number 5, 8, 9 requires additional stack.
 So technically, 3 stack spaces are keep accumulated for making any recursive calls which means that the program eventually finished with errors.

-The next section would present how this can be optimized, and be an alternative for while loop.
+The next section provides how this can be optimized, which is an alternative version of while loop.

 ### Tail recursion